S.K.MOHANASUNDARI M.SC(N)

 § Reposition residents at least every two hours

-§ Keep linen dry and free of wrinkles and objects that cause pressure to the skin
+§ Keep linen dry and free of wrinkles and objects that

 § Clean urine and feces from skin as soon as possible

-§ Make sure clothing and shoes do not bind or constrict
+§ Make sure clothing and shoes do not bind or

 § Pat skin dry when bathing; never scrub